 Heat the stock until almost boiling and then keep over a very low heat.
-In a separate heavy-based saucepan sweat the onion in the oil until soft but not browned.
+In a separate heavy-based saucepan fry the onion in the oil over a low heat until soft but not browned.
 Add the chopped sage and cook for a couple more minutes.

 Add the rice and mix well for a few seconds to coat the grains with oil, then pour in one-third of the stock and bring to a gentle simmer.
 Cook until almost all the stock is absorbed.
 Add the pumpkin or squash and a little more stock, and continue to simmer gently until the stock is absorbed.

-From then on add more stock a little at a time, until the pumpkin is soft and the rice nicely al dente.
+From then on add more stock a little at a time, until the pumpkin is soft and the rice nicely al dente (has a little bite to it).
 You may not need all the stock, but the texture should be loose and creamy.

 Stir the butter into the risotto, and season well with salt and pepper.
-Divide into four servings and throw a few crispy sage leaves over each portion.
+Divide into 4 bowls and sprinkle a few crispy sage leaves over each portion.
 Bring the cheese and a grater to the table for your guests to serve themselves.